shantoislam6/go-start/02-backend-api/README.md

 The goal of this project is to create an http+json API for a calculator service.

-## Overview

-An example version of this API can be found at https://calculator.dreamsofcode.io, which you can use whilst it's available.
-This calculator is stateless, meaning that there is no data stored in a database or in memory.

 ## Requirements

 The API should conform to the given OpenAPI spec found in this directory, which can also be viewed at this URL.